 The Paradox of Choice is directly applicable to marketing.
-Many takeaways from the book are valuable for marketers in the for-profit or nonprofit worlds.
+Many takeaways from the book are valuable for marketers in the for-profit or nonprofit world.
 I would suggest both marketing students and professional marketers.
-In his book, The Paradox of Choice, the author Barry Schwartz says that there are 2 kinds of people: Maximizers and Satisficers.
+In his book, The Paradox of Choice, the author Barry Schwartz says there are two kinds of people: Maximizers and Satisficers.

-“Maximizers” are people who will exhaustively search all the options, seeking all possible information, to make the best possible choice.
-On the other hand, “Satisficers” are those who settle for a choice that is “good enough” for them.
+“Maximizers” are people who exhaustively search all the options, seeking all possible information to make the best possible choice.
+On the other hand, “Satisficers” are those who settle for an alternative that is “good enough” for them.

 - How do we feel about our decisions?

 - How do we make decisions?

 You can take many lessons from this book, whether about decision-making, relationships, etc. Don’t let the paradox of choice paralyze you or take away the joy from your decisions.
 The only negative side of this book is the confusing choices, but the valid points help to understand them.
 Get it and be a decision-maker by using your willpower.